A note on maximal solutions of nonlinear parabolic equations with absorption

 }

 {\it If $N=2$ and the exponential order of growth of $f$ defined by

 is finite.}

 When $f(u)=u^q$ with $q>1$, (\ref{A10}) means that $q<N/(N-2)$.
 When $q\geq N/(N-2)$ the regularity of $\prt\Gw$ plays a crucial role in the existence of large solutions.
 A necessary and sufficient condition involving a Wiener type test which uses the $C_{2,q'}^{\BBR^N}$-Bessel capacity has been obtained by probabilistic methods by Dhersin and Le Gall \cite {DL} in the case $q=2$ and extended to the general case by Labutin \cite {La}.
-Precise pointwise estimates are obtained by Marcus and V\'eron \cite{MV5}.

 Uniqueness of the large solution of (\ref{A3}) has been obtained under three types of assumptions (see \cite {MV1}, \cite{MV4} and \cite{MV5}):

 {\it If $\prt\Gw=\prt\overline\Gw^c$ and $f(u)=u^q$ with $1<q<N/(N-2)$ or if $N=2$ and $f(u)=e^{au}$.}